JosephMcIndoo/plant.io/embed/src/automation/automation_explainer.md

 (Additional note: there is a `OP_POP` operation (opcode `0x02`) that discards items from the stack, but we have no need for it at the moment.)

 ### The `OP_EXEC` operation
-Using the `OP_EXEC` operation, we can call c functions from within Ember.
+Using the `OP_EXEC` operation, we can call C functions from within Ember.
 For our purposes, this is useful because it allows us to read from sensors or trigger actuators.

 For instance, the driver function `void blink(int count)` blinks the LED on the ESP32 `count` times.
 Another example is `int read_15()`, which returns the current state of GPIO pin 15 (`1` if it's high, `0` if it's low).